pm-cui/voltageFaultInjection/README.md

 ## To Do:
 ### Raspberry Pi Pico
 - Glitch timing from user input is not yet accurate as of now.
 Will work on it after getting a glitch correctly.
 For now, I have to manually change the timing of the glitch.
+- Probably will have to run some calculations on how many cycles the GPIO Pins should be asserted for

 ### STM32 Nucleo-F103RB
 - Study the schematics and figure out the connections to the MOSFET for dropping the voltage.
+- Figure out the locations of the capacitors and consider removing them

 ## Future Goals
 - Dump the STM32's memory to terminal using VFI.